 But, it also has high potential to deliver very competitive growth to policyholders since it gains substantially from movement in the stock market.
 Whether that movement be a continued bull market or a recovering market following a correction, positive gains over the time period tracked by the indexed account can net huge growth to policyholder cash values.

-It’s for this reason that indexed universal life insurance continues to be the fastest growing life insurance product on the market.
+It’s for this reason that this insurance continues to be the fastest growing life insurance product on the market.
 And, despite what many will tell you, it also works as a great product for infinite banking/bank on yourself.
 If you’re still skeptical or would like to know more, don’t hesitate to contact us.

 1. Source for S&P 500 returns and Vanguard VFINX from Yahoo Finance.
 VFINX assumes stated current expense ratio and turnover rate assuming 15% effective capital gains tax rate